Marc Rotenberg

-Marc Rotenberg (born April 20, 1960) is president and founder of the Center for AI and Digital Policy, an independent non-profit organization, incorporated in Washington, D.C.
-Rotenberg was the editor of The AI Policy Sourcebook, was a member of the OECD Expert Group on AI, and helped draft the Universal Guidelines for AI.
-He teaches the GDPR and privacy law at Georgetown Law and is coauthor of Privacy Law and Society (West Academic 2016) and The Privacy Law Sourcebook (2020).
-Rotenberg is a founding board member and former chair of the Public Interest Registry, which manages the .ORG domain.
+Marc Rotenberg (born April 20, 1960) is executive director and founder of the Center for AI and Digital Policy, an independent non-profit organization incorporated in Washington, D.C.

+Rotenberg is the co-editor of The AI Policy Sourcebook, a member of the OECD Expert Group on AI, and helped draft the Universal Guidelines for AI.
+He teaches the GDPR and privacy law at Georgetown Law and Intro to AI at Georgetown University.
+He is a founding board member and former chair of the Public Interest Registry, which manages the .ORG domain.